 Public Records Requests

-(2022-09-19 PENDING) A new State law requires all public facing state government websites to provide streamlined intake of Public Records Requests (PRR).
-Watch this space for a new PRR mechanism within Q4 calendar 2022.
-In the meantime, from this website, please make your Public Records Requests using the Contact Us selection on the top navigation menu, selecting Send Message to ADVS, and completing the resulting webform as appropriate.
-Your request will be sent automatically to our Public Information Officer (PIO) for processing and follow-up.
+(2022-10-17) A new State law (A.R.S.
+39.171) requires all public facing state government websites to provide streamlined intake of Public Records Requests (PRR).
+If you wish to make a Public Records Request to the Arizona Department of Veterans' Services, please use this online webform.
+Your request will be automatically cataloged and sent to the ADVS Public Information Officer (PIO) for processing and follow-up.